What is BioZorb?

 Dr. Valerie Gorman uses BioZorb in applicable cases to help her patients recover with less pain, less cosmetic adjustment, and more accurate imaging.
 But she did not take this step lightly.
 Before jumping all in with BioZorb, she was involved with a study testing accelerated partial breast irradiation (APBI) using her preferred intensity modulated radiation therapy (IMRT).
 The IMRT was directed in each of the 57 cases by a BioZorb device to keep the radiation localized.

 They found that, in the follow-up visits, the cosmetic results were excellent on all accounts.
 Only one patient experienced pain in the area, at it was easily treated.
 Patients were pleased with the results.

-Dr. Gorman has worked with BioZorb before, and she and her team know the benefits it can bring.
+Dr. Gorman has completed over 100 BioZorb procedures, and she and her team know the benefits it can bring.
 She will answer any questions you have.
 She always wants you to be comfortable and knowledgeable about your treatment, which is why she has done her own research into BioZorb.
-She wants you to receive the best treatment and best results long term.
+She wants you to receive the best treatment and best results in the long term.

 - Certificate, Physician Leadership Program, Southern Methodist University, Dallas, Texas (2010)

 - M.D., University of Texas Southwestern Medical School at Dallas, Texas (June 1999)

 - B.S., Biola University, LaMirada, California, (1994) Magna Cum Laude

 - Residency in General Surgery, University of Texas Southwestern Medical Center at Dallas, Texas (June 2004)